Persian New Year – Nowruz Ceremony and Haft-Seen

 HaftSeen custom is an old tradition tied with Nowruz and new year in Iran.
 Family members usually gather around the Haft Seen on the first day of Nowruz and await the exact moment of the arrival of the spring.

 Haft Seen (seven elements start with “s” sound) is decorated with some items that represent the new season.
 Each item is a symbol of a wish for the new year.
 The items include Quran, the Holy Book; Hafez’s Divan (Poem book of Hafiz); a mirror; swimming goldfish; decorated eggs; Seeb (apple; representing beauty); Seer (garlic; representing good health); Serkeh (vinegar, representing patient); Sonbol (hyacinth; representing spring); Samanu (sweet pudding; representing fertility); Sabzeh (sprouts; representing rebirth); and Sekeh (coins; representing prosperity and wealth).

 Samanu (sweet pudding)

 Samanu is a very delicious Iranian food witch is traditionally cooked for the new year.
-It’s a difficult preparing food made out of ground wheat germ and is a very healthy meal contains many vitamins and high portion of energy.
-In fact it is served as an Iranian dessert.
+It’s a difficult preparing food made with ground wheat germ and is a very healthy meal contains many vitamins and a high portion of energy.
+In fact, it is served as an Iranian dessert.